majormech/DFD-supply/EMAIL_STATION_SYSTEM_OVERVIEW.md

 **How to use it:**
 1. Scan or generate the item QR code.
+   - QR code can be generated either through clicking the generate QR (will auto generate a random QR code) or by typing into the typing field box (for example you have Coffee you want to make a QR code for you can type in the field Coffee and a QR code will be make which will read "coffee")
 2. (Optional) Scan barcode(s), or leave “Skip barcode scan” checked.
 3. Enter item details (name, quantity, low-stock level, cost, etc.).
 4. Enter date/time and completed-by information.
 5. Click **Add item** to open review.
-6. Check the confirmation box and submit.
+7. Check the confirmation box and submit.

 ---